GevHovh/my_resume/README.md

 <br>

+## <b> Single object detection </br>

+My latest pet project where I am trying to solve single object detection problem using "Pascal VOC 2012" dataset.
+I decided not to use R-CNN or YOLO and try to design network from half scratch using only VGG as feature extractor.<br>

+> Single_object_detection_from_half_scratch.ipynb - Jupyter Notebook file.

 ## <b>Deep learning</b>

 For the past 3 months, I have worked on several computer vision tasks and also had some experience with signal processing.